-After a development permit or development order has been issued, it shall be unlawful to change, modify, alter, or otherwise deviate from its terms or conditions without first obtaining a formal modification.
-A modification may be applied for in the same manner as the original.
+After a development permit or development order has been issued, it shall be unlawful to change, modify, alter, or otherwise deviate from the its terms or conditions of the permit without first obtaining a formal modification of the permit.
+A modification may be applied for in the same manner as the original permit.
 A written record of the modification shall be entered upon the original permit or development order and maintained in the files of the city.